Loading

 A recent finished portrait

-I’d find someone on Instagram whose work I loved, send a careful little message, and then wait.
+It starts on Instagram.
+You find an artist whose work stops you mid scroll, you send a careful little message, and you wait.
 Sometimes for days.
-Their commissions were closed, or the message just sat there on read, and every time I’d wonder if I was even allowed to be asking.
+Their commissions are closed, or the message just sits there on read, and you start wondering if you were even allowed to ask.

 A finished portrait by Jan